 RobWork depends on third-party software that must be installed prior to compilation.
 This includes both build tools and third-party libraries.
 In Linux it is quite easy to set up the dependencies as these are available as packages in the systems package manager.

-To be able to checkout code it is necessary to install some source code management (SCM) tools, such as Subversion, Git and Mercurial.
+To be able to checkout code it is necessary to install some source code management (SCM) tools.
 To be able to checkout the code from our own Git repository, a Git client is needed.
-SVN and Mercurial clients are not strictly required, but depending on your needs it might be worthwhile to install them.
+A Mercurial client is only required if you need to compile ODE for RobWorkSim.

 sudo apt-get install gcc g++ cmake